ethaeral/ChatGQT/_posts/_drafts/outline-overview.md

 # Outline
 ## Section
 ### Subsection
-    - Overview
+    - Overview description
     - Algorithm to Use
     - Best used for
     - Not great for
     - Steps to perform
+    - Libraries that use this
+    - Python code
 ---
 ## Foundational
 ### Features